enthought/traits/docs/source/traits_user_manual/defining.rst

 either an instance of a class or a class itself (note this applies to all python classes, not necessarily just :class:`~.HasTraits` subclasses).
-However, one should typically provide the type or interface they want an instance of, instead of providing an instance of a class already.
+However, one should typically provide the type or interface they want an instance of, instead of providing an instance of a class.

 If **klass** is an instance or if it is a class and **args** and **kw** are not specified, the default value is ``None``.
 Otherwise, the default value is